Nicholas Ray: Later career

 In the spring of 1973, Ray's contract at Binghamton was not renewed.
 Over the next couple of years, he relocated several times, trying to raise money and continue work on the film, before he returned to New York City.
 There, he continued to prepare script materials and try to develop film projects, the most viable of which was City Blues, before the production collapsed.
 He was also able to continue teaching acting and directing, at the Lee Strasberg Institute and New York University, where his teaching assistant was graduate student Jim Jarmusch.

 Ray directed two short films in the 1970s.
 One, The Janitor, was a segment of the feature-length Wet Dreams, also known as Dreams of Thirteen (1974).
 Within a collection of shorts, most of which satirized pornography, Ray's was also a very personal film in which he cast himself in the double role of a caretaker and a preacher, and used visual techniques comparable to those in his previous film.
 The second, Marco (1978), derived from one of his Strasberg Institute classes and was based on the first few pages of a recent novel of the same name, by Curtis Bill Pepper.
 Ray's film was included in the 2011 DVD/Blu-ray release of We Can't Go Home Again.

-Having contracted cancer and facing mortality, Ray and his son Tim conceived a documentary about a father-son relationship.
+Dying of lung cancer, Ray, along with his son Tim, conceived a documentary about a father-son relationship.
 That idea, and Ray's hunger to continue working, led to the involvement of German filmmaker Wim Wenders, who had previously employed Ray as an actor, in a small but notable role in The American Friend (1977).
-Their collaboration, Lightning Over Water (1980), also known as Nick's Film, uses documentary footage and dramatic constructions, juxtaposing film and video.
+Their collaboration, Lightning Over Water (1980), "a fictionalized account of Ray's own last days", also known as Nick's Film, uses documentary footage and dramatic constructions, juxtaposing film and video.
 It charts their passage in making a film, as well as recording events of Ray's last months, including directing a stage scene with actor Gerry Bamman, and directing and acting a scene with Ronee Blakley (then married to Wenders), inspired by King Lear.
 The film was completed after Ray's death, in June 1979.